particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Tachyon ISED 2026-03-11

+The ISED (Canada) [certificate](/hardware/certification/certification-documents/#tachyon) for Tachyon TACH4NA and TACH8NA are now available.

 ### USB device restore 2026-03-11

 USB device restore cannot be used on Tracker-based devices, but a bug prevented the warning message from appearing.
 The Particle CLI should be used instead.